 My name is Eamon McGinn.
 I live in Sydney, Australia.

-I'm an applied economist and former Deloitte partner who now advises government and industry on infrastructure, climate resilience and regional economic modelling.
+I'm a PhD applied economist, former Deloitte partner and now work at Rennie Advisory.
+I advise government and industry on infrastructure, climate resilience and regional economic modelling.
 I combine fast, data-lean simulation tools with peer-reviewed econometrics to turn evidence into clear policy choices.

 Professional

-I'm an economist who builds micro-economic models-simulation, cost-benefit analysis, econometrics and forecasting - to answer policy and business questions.
+I'm an economist who builds micro-economic models covering simulation, cost-benefit analysis, econometrics and forecasting to answer policy and business questions.
 Most of my work sits in transport, energy, resources and agriculture, and increasingly tackles decarbonisation, climate resilience and the circular economy.
 I translate results into clear, published advice that helps decision-makers weigh costs, benefits and trade-offs.

 Earlier in my career I was an economist with the Australian Energy Regulator and the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).